OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Advanced-Network-Diagnostic-Commands.md

 ## Simple Name Resolution

 9. Converting Internet names to numbers and numbers to names is the responsibility of the Name Resolution services which use the Domain Name System (DNS) protocols.
-There are two commands that can access this name system. nslookup is universal accross all of the GNS3 objects that the ITS department uses.
+There are two commands that can access this name system. nslookup is universal across all of the GNS3 objects that the ITS department uses.

 Syntax: `nslookup <destination>`
 Where `<destination>` is replaced with either a hostname or IP.